cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 <img src="/assets/blog-images/2024-3-15-isabelle-reconstruction/IsabelleAsksCvc5_3.svg" alt="IsabelleAsksCvc5_3" class="center" width=80% />
 </div>

-It is not practical to have cvc5 print *proof certificates* using Isabelle's proof language (although this approach is currently used in our lab for similar research for other proof assistants).
+It is not practical to have cvc5 print *proof certificates* using Isabelle's proof language.
 However, we can teach Isabelle to understand the solver's output.
 There are different formats for *proof certificates*.

 Isabelle already knows how to reconstruct proof steps in the [Alethe](https://verit.loria.fr/documentation/alethe-spec.pdf) proof format (see [here](https://arxiv.org/abs/1908.09480)).
 The SMT solver [veriT](https://verit.loria.fr/) outputs this format.
 It is complete for the theories of quantifier-free formulas with uninterpreted functions and linear arithmetic on real numbers and integers.
 It also supports quantifier problems.
 There is also an independent proof checker for the Alethe format called [Carcara](https://link.springer.com/chapter/10.1007/978-3-031-30823-9_19).
 Carcara is not currently formally verified.

 ### Outputting Proof Certificates in Alethe from cvc5

 We instructed cvc5 to output proofs in the Alethe format using its [modular proof infrastructure](https://link.springer.com/chapter/10.1007/978-3-031-10769-6_3).
 You can get Alethe proofs from cvc5 by using the flag `--proof-format-mode=alethe`.
+Note that support for Alethe proofs on the `main` branch of our cvc5 repo is still unstable and full support is available only on our proofs development branch [proof-new](https://github.com/cvc5/cvc5/tree/proof-new).
+We are running the last tests on this as we speak and it will soon be fully available in main as well.

 The transformation from internal cvc5 proofs to Alethe proofs is done in a post-processing step.
 Each proof step in the internal cvc5 proof is an instance of one of the proof rules of the [cvc5 calculus ](https://cvc5.github.io/docs/latest/proofs/proof_rules.html).
 The proof rule describes how the step was derived from its premises.
 For example, NOT_NOT_ELIM is a rule that allows the solver to reason that from a premise that is negated twice you can conclude the same statement but without the two negations.